-The Criminal Justice, Forensic Science and Public Administration department houses five degree programs: A.A.S. in Criminal Justice, A.S. in Forensic Science, A.A.S. in Public Administration, A.A.S. in Criminal Investigation, A.S. in Criminal Justice (new for 2011-12), and a certificate in Animal Policy (new for 2011-12).
+The Criminal Justice, Forensic Science and Public Administration department houses five degree programs: A.A.S. in Criminal Justice, A.S. in Forensic Science, A.A.S. in Public Administration, A.A.S. in Criminal Investigation, A.S. in Criminal Justice, and a certificate in Animal Policy.

 Our department creates a broad educational experience that provides students with an understanding of the conditions that cause crime in our communities and the response to our multicultural society.
 The study of community, crime and justice will include a pedagogical approach that will enhance the students’ understanding of criminal and social justice and lead to opportunities for self-improvement and growth so as to be a contributing member to the justice system and the community.

 Our goal is to educate graduates to become critical and ethical members of a diverse society.
 Upon graduation, our students will demonstrate literacy within their discipline by critically analyzing specific issues in their chosen field of study.
 Students also will develop analytical skills (research, reasoning, writing) and competencies that lead to appropriate professional behaviors and broader social, political and economic contexts within which the justice system operates.

 Our faculty members have chosen this field because of their passion for teaching.
 A number of our faculty members have received the President’s Award for Excellence in Teaching, and the Chancellor’s Award, which is the highest honor a faculty member or administrator can receive at the college.
 They are involved in professional activities, both on campus and in the community.
 Six of our faculty members sit on the Academic Senate, and five have seats on the Senate committees.
 The faculty serves as advisors for the Criminal Justice and Forensic Science Association where the main focus is on our students and what they want to see and do here at Hudson Valley Community College, in the community and in the department.